Right to Reply

 Right to Reply (sometimes called R2R) is a British television series shown on Channel 4 from 1982 until 2001, which allowed viewers to voice their complaints or concerns about TV programmes.
 It featured reports, usually presented by a viewer, and interviews with the programme-makers concerned.

 History

 Right to Reply was more serious and less humorous than its BBC equivalent Points of View.
 Also, R2R discussed all channels' programmes, although, originally, only "Channel Four programme makers [were] called to account"; after a few years R2R started to discuss ITV shows as well, and soon also added BBC, and later satellite/cable shows.
 Points of View only commented on BBC programmes, and continues to today.

-Some notable episodes and reports included: